mandofever78/VagYoLarAng/README.md

-VagYoLarAng
+A Vagrant-Yeoman-Laravel-Angular-Environment
 ==================

-A vagrant dev environment for Yeoman with Angular and Laravel that uses a Ubuntu Precise32 12.04 Vagrant box and Puppet for provisioning.
+A Vagrant dev environment for Yeoman with Generator-Angular and Laravel built on an Ubuntu Precise32 12.04 Vagrant box provisioned with Puppet.

 ## Dependencies